Jhsmit/PyHDX/docs/web_app.md

 ## Peptide Input

+Use `Input Mode`:material-form-dropdown:
+to switch between input modes.
+When selecting '_Database_' HDX-MS datasets can be downloaded from the HDX-MS database (currently hosted on GitHub [here](https://github.com/Jhsmit/HDX-MS-datasets/)) and directly loaded into PyHDX.

-Peptide d-uptake data can be added into the web application either in '_Batch_' or '_Manual_' mode.
-Use `Input Mode`:material-form-dropdown: to switch between input modes.
+You can load your own Peptide d-uptake data into the web application either in '_Batch_' or '_Manual_' mode.

 When using '_Batch_', multiple measurements can be added quickly through an `.yaml` file specification.
 An example of an `.yaml` file can be found in `tests/test-data` on GitHub ([here](https://github.com/Jhsmit/PyHDX/blob/master/tests/test_data/input/data_states.yaml)).